mrazomej/phd/docs/src/frontmatter/acknowledgements.md

 fortune to interact with Wallace Marshall, Jane Kondev, Hernan Garcia, Julie Theriot, and Madhav Mani, all of which have been supportive and inspiring throughout these years.
-At MBL, I also met my good friends Cat Triandafillou and Christina Hueschen.
+At MBL, I also met my good friends Cat Triandafillou and Christina Hueschen, who I'll be joining up north for the coming stage of my career.

 After this long list, I would like to dedicate specific words to Rob:

 Dear Mr. Phillips, Ph.D.,

-It is tough to write these words and not shed tears of happiness.
+It is tough to write this section and not shed tears of happiness.
 I do not have words to express my feelings, but I will try to do my best.
-Working with you and sharing so many moments has been by far the most significant honor of my entire life.
+Working and sharing so many moments with you has been by far the most significant honor of my entire life.
 To me, it is clear that the only reason I am writing a Ph.D. thesis for arguably the best research institute in the world is because of you.
 When I sent that innocent email, I never imagined the quality of person that would await at